Midnight145/CurseFetch/README.md

 # CurseFetch

 This is a maven repo that allows you to fetch files that are not accessible through the CurseForge API due to the mod requiring website interaction to download the file.
-This repo is designed to be used alongside CurseMaven, not a replacement, as CurseMaven is significantly more powerful flexible.
+This repo is designed to be used alongside CurseMaven, not a replacement, as CurseMaven is significantly more flexible.

 There is currently a public repo hosted at `https://uncomfortable-fey-midnight145-884fba2b.koyeb.app/`.